5

 You may drop off the following items at the Douglas County Sheriff’s Office, Highlands Ranch Substation, 9250 Zotos Drive in Highlands Ranch on Monday through Friday from 8 a.m. – 5 p.m.
 Items will not be accepted on holidays.

-Items That You Can Drop Off :
+Accepted Drop Off Items :

-• Prescription medications, including
+• Prescription medications, including prescribed controlled substances (DEA Schedule II– V).

-Liquid medications (small amounts in
+• Over-the-counter medications.
+Liquid medications (small amounts in original, non-leaking containers).

 • Medication samples.